 Are you having trouble with study skills or your GPA?
 Please take a look at our tips on how to raise your GPA and seek academic assistance.
 UofL has many services such as REACH, The Writing Center and other resources that are free to UofL students.

-The Adult and Transfer Student Program will allow the College and its departments to reach out to adult students and provide individual assistance to allow for a seamless transition to the University of Louisville.
+The Adult Student Program will allow the College and its departments to reach out to adult students and provide individual assistance to allow for a seamless transition to the University of Louisville.

 A.C.E.S.
 Black & Latino Student Symposium

 The Caring Of New students Experiencing College Transitions (C.O.N.E.C.T.)
-Peer Mentoring Program began in November 1998 with a mission to assist 1st year black students with their transition from high school to college.
-First year students are paired with upperclassmen peer mentors who serve as a resource and confidant.
+Peer Mentoring Program began in November 1998 with a mission to assist first year black students with their transition from high school to college.
+First year students are paired with upperclass peer mentors who serve as a resource and confidant.
 Our monthly workshops are organized and facilitated by the peer mentors, which includes topic origination.
-We encourage all 1st year students to participate in the entire process beginning at the summer orientation sessions during Making the Connection through the end of Spring semester.
+We encourage all first year students to participate in the entire process beginning at the summer orientation sessions during Making the Connection through the end of Spring semester.

 For students interested in pursuing a career in a health care-related field (such as medicine, pharmacy, dentistry, veterinary medicine, etc.), pre-health advising is available.